Upward Mobility Cohort FAQ

 How will a county’s commitment to upward mobility and racial equity be evaluated?

-Commitment to these topics can be demonstrated in many ways, including, but not limited to, examples of county initiatives that address these issues, particular departments or county staff working on mobility and racial equity, and engagement with community partners working on these issues.
+Commitment to these topics can be demonstrated in many ways, including examples of county initiatives that address these issues, particular departments or county staff working on mobility and racial equity, and engagement with community partners working on these issues.

 What is the deadline to submit the RFI?